Flood FactorFind frequently asked questions about Flood Factor®, articles about the flood methodology and details on flood solutions.

 Quarterly Data Updates

-At First Street Foundation, we aim to quantify and communicate America’s climate risk.
-By making flood and wildfire risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.
+At First Street Foundation®, we aim to quantify and communicate America’s climate risk.
+By making flood, wildfire, and heat risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.

-We are committed to the accuracy of our data and will continue to grow, adapt, and change our Flood and Wildfire Models as new and better information becomes available.
-As such, improvements to our models are included in quarterly data updates, while both the Flood Model and Wildfire Model is updated annually.
+We are committed to the accuracy of our data and will continue to grow, adapt, and change our Flood, Wildfire, and Heat Models as new and better information becomes available.
+As such, improvements to our models are included in quarterly data updates, while the Flood Model, Wildfire Model, and Extreme Heat Model are updated annually.
 Sign up for our newsletter to learn about updates as they become available by clicking or tapping here.

 Wildfire Model Updates